KRyan23/Bragg-Sons/README.md

 <li>For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:</li>

-<li>Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-(You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.)
+<li>Testing Section:

+The Contact Page:

+Testing:

+The form was tested many times in the different browsers and I used the formdump from codeinstitute to validate that the from was sent / recieved.
+Along with this the necessary "required" fields prevented users submitting a half filled form.
+The reset button on the form was also tested and did indeed clear the form so the user could re-enter their details.

+The Quote Page:

+Testing:

+The quote form was also tested many times in the different browsers and again I used the formdump from codeinstitute to validate that the from was sent / recieved.
+Along with this I set the necessary radio groups buttons to "required" to prevent a half filled form being submitted.
+The "Colour Palette Link" on the quote from page was tested with various browsers to make it opened up a as intended.
+Cross Browser Testing:

+I mainly used Chrome and its dev tools from the entireity of the project since it was just faster to use the responsive method to check aligment on differnt viewports configurations.

+Since I used Atom for all the development (beacuse of the 50hr monthly limit in Gitpod) I was able to run a local webserver which was great for checking compatibility in other browsers.

+These included:

+ <li>Chrome</li>
+ <li>Opera</li>
+ <li>Firefox</li>
+ <li>Edge</li>
+ <li>IE11</li>

 One of the initial challenges which im sure is quiet normal when writing code was the accidental deletion or addition of a parenthesis, when editing code.
 The knockon effect being the whole layout of the site suddenly not looking right.
-Intially I tried to find these manually until I realised that I could just use the online css/html code validators and use the direct input method to quickly scan the code which saved a lot of time.
+Intially I tried to find these manually until the Css file grew quite large and it took longer and longer to find the issue.
+I realised that I could just use the online css/html code validators and use the direct input method to quickly scan the code which saved a lot of time, the "Parse Error" output would then help you zone in on the issue.

 </li>
 If this section grows too long, you may want to split it off into a separate file and link to it from here.